 - Cover and cook for 8 to 10 hours until the split peas have cooked through and softened (time may vary depending on your slow cooker).

 - When done, stir in salt (to taste) and butter.
 Remove and discard bay leaves.
 Give everything a good stir for 30 seconds or so.
-Serve and enjoy!Note: This pea soup thickens as it cools.
-When reheating, you can always add a little more chicken broth to loosen or thin.
+Serve and enjoy!Note: Properly store leftover soup in an airtight container in the refrigerator and use within 2 to 3 days.
+This pea soup thickens as it cools.
+Reheat before serving.
+To reheat, place the soup in a saucepan over medium-low to medium heat, stirring occasionally, until heated through.
+As you are reheating, if the soup is too thick, add a little more chicken broth or water to thin out the soup to your desired consistency.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.